Founder & Principal

-Marsha D’Angelo is the Principal/Lead Consultant of Apostrophe PR.
+Marsha D’Angelo is the Founder & Principal of Apostrophe.
 She’s passionate about helping clients tell their stories, and building inclusive and respectful places of work and training.

 As a university lecturer, she’s won Canadian and international awards for her engaging and impactful instruction of communications, public relations and business presentations.
 She’s also the former Associate Dean for Kwantlen University's School of Business, a published writer, and an accomplished facilitator and speaker.